Karen McDougal: Early life

 After two years of college, McDougal moved to a Detroit suburb where she taught pre-kindergarten, before being persuaded to try out for a swimsuit competition.
-One of her professional goals has always been to open a learning center for children, but she put those plans on hold to focus on pursuing roles in acting and modeling.
+One of her professional goals has always been to open a learning center for children, but she put those aspirations on hold to focus on pursuing roles in acting and modeling.

 Modeling

 McDougal's first modeling assignment was as a promotional model at a Harley-Davidson bike show in Detroit.